sujonraihan/ibcs/Backup/module3-advanced-configurations.md

 ## Conclusion

-এই মডিউলে Advanced Configurations এর সমস্ত গুরুত্বপূর্ণ aspects আলোচনা করা হয়েছে। শিক্ষার্থীরা এই knowledge ব্যবহার করে তারা complex configuration scenarios handle করতে পারবে।
+This module has covered all important aspects of Advanced Configurations.
+Students can use this knowledge to handle complex configuration scenarios.

 **Key Takeaways:**
 - Advanced encryption implementation